-You can search the events calendar to find more events happening in Merri-bek.
+You can search our What's On events page to find more events happening in Merri-bek.

 Below is a list of resources that will help you learn more about LGBTIQA+ history and culture.
 Check out our range of training and professional development materials, and apply for funding support.

 LGBTIQ library resources